The Perfect Way to Spend a Rainy Day in Minneapolis

 Rain or shine, Minneapolis is filled with activities for everyone.

-Here in Mill City, we're experts at adjusting to weather patterns.
-If you're looking for some indoor things to do (masked up of course) while waiting for the sun to come back out, we have a few ideas for both kids and adults.
-Rain is never an excuse for you not to explore some of Minneapolis' best attractions.
-Here are a few of our favorite things to do when umbrellas are involved.
+Here in Mill City, we're used to changing weather patterns.
+If you're waiting for the sun to come out and looking for ways to play indoors, we have ideas for the whole family.
+A little rain shouldn't stop you from exploring Minneapolis attractions.
+Here are a few of our favorite things to do when we get caught in the rain.

-Want to avoid driving in the conditions?
-Let Metro Transit drive you around during the rainstorm!
+Want to avoid driving in rainy conditions?
+Let Metro Transit take you through the storm!